ndimatteo/HULL/README.md

 Clone this repository from your GitHub account with the `use template` button

 ### 1) Sanity
+1. If you don't have the Sanity CLI installed, first run `npm install -g @sanity/cli` to install it globally
-1. `npm install && sanity init` in the `/studio` folder
+2. `npm install && sanity init` in the `/studio` folder
-2. During Sanity's initalization it will warn you, type `Y` and hit `enter`:
+3. During Sanity's initalization it will warn you, type `Y` and hit `enter`:
 ```
 ?
 The current folder contains a configured Sanity studio.
 Would you like to reconfigure it?
 (Y/n)
 ```
-3. When it asks you what dataset configuration to use, go with the `default`
+4. When it asks you what dataset configuration to use, go with the `default`
-4. Add CORS Origins to your newly created Sanity project (visit: [manage.sanity.io](https://manage.sanity.io) and go to Settings > API):
+5. Add CORS Origins to your newly created Sanity project (visit: [manage.sanity.io](https://manage.sanity.io) and go to Settings > API):
     - Add your Studio URLs **_with_** credentials: `http://localhost:3333` and `[subdomain].sanity.studio`
     - Add your front-end URLs **_without_** credentials: `http://localhost:3000` and `https://[subdomain].vercel.app`
-> ⚠️ **Note** <br />This Studio uses the new "actions" resolver to handle "singleton" documents.
-To adjust what documents should behave like singletons be sure to edit the `singletons` array in the following file: `/studio/parts/resolve-actions.js`
+> ⚠️ **Important!** <br />For "singleton" documents, like settings sections, the schema uses a combination of `__experimental_actions` and the new [actions resolver](https://www.sanity.io/docs/document-actions).
+If you are using this outside of the official Sanity Starter, you will need to comment out the `__experimental_actions` line in "singleton" schemas to publish settings for the first time.
+This is because a singleton is still a document type, and one needs to exist first before it can be edited.
+Additionally, if you want to create additional "singleton" schemas, be sure to edit the `singletons` array in the following file: `/studio/parts/resolve-actions.js`.

 ### 2) Shopify Storefront Access
 1. Enable Private Apps in Shopify
    - Apps > "Manage Private Apps" *(text link in page footer)*